 What Makes a Good Moisturizer?

-Moisturizer At Romeo & Juliette Laser Hair Removal, getting rid of your unwanted hair is our mission.
+Choose Good Moisturizer New York NYAt Romeo & Juliette Laser Hair Removal, getting rid of your unwanted hair is our mission.
 But we also like to help our clients keep their skin as happy as possible, especially now that the skin is mostly hair free.
 So for this first blog of the New Year, let’s get into just what makes a moisturizer good and what makes a moisturizer a waste of money.

 So many choices